 This way you don’t have to show the vendor (or any other unwanted, unsavory peepers) how much cash you are carrying, and don’t have to fumble with too many bills during the exchange.

 Still working on making enough money to travel?
-Here’s the 5 steps we took to save enough money to travel for 1 year.
+Here are the 5 steps we took to save enough money to travel for 1 year.

 Getting cash before you go/when traveling